-Forecast Methods
+Forecast methods

-The ST3 Plan relies on ridership forecasts prepared for the year 2040.
+The report relies on ridership forecasts prepared for the year 2040.
 The forecasts are based on the Puget Sound Regional Council's published population and employment forecasts; and a well-documented modeling/forecasting methodology reviewed by local and national experts and approved by the Federal Transit Administration specifically designed to avoid over-forecasts of transit ridership.